vlstill/tedi/memory-models.md

 ## Sequential Consistency {#sec:sc}

-Under sequential consistency all memory actions are immediately globally visible and therefore can be ordered by a total order (i.e. an execution of parallel program is an interleaving of actions of its threads) \cite{SC_TODO}.
+Under sequential consistency all memory actions are immediately globally visible and therefore can be ordered by a total order (i.e. an execution of parallel program is an interleaving of actions of its threads) \cite{Lamport1979}.
+Furthermore, each load returns the last value of written to given memory location in this total order.
 Furthermore, there are no fences as SC has no need for them.
 In the operational semantics, this corresponds to machine without any caches and buffers where every write is immediately propagated to the global memory and every read reads directly from the memory.
 This is the most intuitive and strongest memory model and it is often used by program analysers, but it is not used in most modern hardware.